Updated: March 2026

 Where Is Cades Cove?:

 Cades Cove is on the far west side of the park.
-It’s not close to the more popular places to stay.
+It’s not close to the more popular places to stay, which catches a lot of first-time visitors off guard.

-1 hour and 9 mins drive from Pigeon Forge
+- 1 hour and 9 mins from Pigeon Forge

-1 hour and 20 mins drive from Gatlinburg
+- 1 hour and 20 mins from Gatlinburg

-You can get a Cades Cove map when you enter the cove or check out this MAP.
+You can get a Cades Cove map when you enter the cove or check out this NPS map before you go.

 These are the closest options —